Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 ## Gantt

-To show a temporal schedule of the project a gantt chart is compiled:
+To show a temporal schedule of the project a gantt chart is compiled.

+The critical path is highlighted with red activities.

 ```mermaid
 gantt